Yujiirohanma/git_practice/README.md

-#Hello Git and GitHub
+# Hello Git and GitHub

-##This is a Portfolio with litle projects to learn Full Stack Dev
+## This is a Portfolio with litle projects to learn Full Stack Dev

-##Projects :
+## Projects :

-1.RandomWorkout
+1. RandomWorkout